vectordotdev/vector/changelog.d/20763_loki_sink_drop_invalid_timestamp_event.fix.md

-Loki sink drop events with timestamp unparsable by chrono.
+Loki sink drop events with timestamp can not parsed by chrono.

 authors: suikammd